biopython/biopython.github.io/wiki/Deprecation_policy.md

 `              " developers via the mailing list.""",`
 `              DeprecationWarning)`

--   Also add an entry to the DEPRECATED file, again specifying what module (if any) has replaced the old code.
 -   In principle, we require that two Biopython releases carrying the deprecation warning are made before the code can be actually removed.